-This year (2017) is the fourth year since CoMIT was established, and the Graduate School of Medicine has doubled the number of Joint Research Chairs overseeing joint research by the Graduate School and companies.
+This year (2018) is the fifth year since CoMIT was established, and the Graduate School of Medicine has doubled the number of Joint Research Chairs overseeing joint research by the Graduate School and companies.
 Many of these Joint Research Chairs work in the CoMIT Building, where they collaborate with representatives of many companies, government agencies, and research institutes on and off campus and where they are engaged in various efforts to bring about advanced medical care.
 I am constantly aware of society’s heightened interest in research being conducted in the CoMIT Building, as illustrated by a number of recent reports in the media.

 The concept of CoMIT is development of joint research involving industry, academia, and government “under one roof,” and CoMIT will provide innovative medical care by promoting open innovation.
 My continued hope is three-fold: for CoMIT to promote advanced research projects, for it to foster links among research in different fields and links among researchers with different backgrounds, and for it to serve as a springboard for innovation through “integration.”